davidbolin/rSPDE/README.md

 [Vignette][ref2] for an introduction to the package.

 # Reference #
 D. Bolin and K. Kichner, [The rational SPDE approach for Gaussian random fields with general smoothness][ref].
-Preprint, arXiv:1711.04333
+Journal of Computational and Graphical Statistics.

 # Installation instructions #
 The package can be installed in R using the command